 Honours Thesis Course

-The Honours Thesis Course (BIOL 537/12.0) is one of the capstone experiences offered to Biology students.
+The Honours Thesis Course (BIOL537/12.0) is one of the capstone experiences offered to Biology students.
 It allows students to work on their own independent research project under the supervision of a faculty member in the Biology Department or from a professor cross-appointed to the Biology Department.
-Students gain experience in the full range of activities involved in doing research in Biology, including project design, data analysis and interpretation, literature review, scientific writing, oral presentation and interactive collaboration with colleagues.
+Students will have the opportunity to gain experience in the full range of research activity in Biology including project design, data analysis and interpretation, literature review, scientific writing, oral presentation and interactive collaboration with colleagues.
 Assessment is based in part on the submission and defence of a thesis.
-The Honours Thesis Course is particularly valuable for students who are planning to go on to graduate school, or a career involving scientific research, because it provides hands-on experience in Biological research.
+The Honours Thesis Course is particularly valuable hands-on experience for students who are planning to go on to pursue scientific research in graduate school and/or a career involving scientific research.

-Eligibility Students must be in a Biology Honours (BSCH) program to enrol in BIOL-537, and must have an offer of mentorship from a faculty member.
-Since students are not just taking a course but are also collaborating in the research program of a faculty member, faculty make BIOL-537 offers to students based on the strength of their application.
+Eligibility Students must be in a Biology Honours (BSCH) program to enrol in BIOL537, and must have an offer of mentorship from a faculty member.
+Since students are not just taking a course but are also collaborating in the research program of a faculty member, faculty make BIOL537 offers to students based on their application (see below).

-Application Application is usually made in February while students are in their third year.
+Application Application is usually made in March while students are in their third year.
 At that time, students are notified about the application process.
-Details for 2017-18 will be posted at a later date.
-The details will include a list of faculty who are interested in supervising BIOL-537 research projects, possible project descriptions and contact information.
+The details will include a list of faculty who are interested in supervising BIOL537 research projects, possible project descriptions and contact information.
 Once you have decided which faculty and research areas you are interested in, you can fill in the application form (see below).
-Sometime later in the winter term (usually end of March), applicants are notified regarding their acceptance in BIOL-537.
+Sometime later in the winter term (usually end of March), applicants are notified regarding their acceptance in BIOL537.

 Combined MSc/BScH Program This program provides the opportunity for Biology 537 Honour’s students who carry first-class standing to expedite their progress through an MSc degree, typically shortening the MSc program by two academic terms (see full details).